 Get started today by calling 888.534.4850 or filling out our online form.

 If you or a loved one suffered injuries in an Ohio truck accident, contact our leading personal injury law firm to schedule a free, no-obligation consultation.
-One of our experienced truck accident lawyers will answer all of your questions and explain every step of the truck accident injury claims process.
+One of our experienced truck accident lawyers will answer your questions and explain every step of the truck accident injury claims process.
 In Ohio, an injured victim has two years to take legal action against a responsible party.
 Don’t hesitate.
-Call 888.534.4850 now to arrange your FREE consultation with an experienced truck accident lawyer in Ohio.
+Call 888.534.4850 to arrange your FREE consultation with an experienced truck accident lawyer in Ohio.